caas-team/py-kube-downscaler/README.md

 **Important**: When using the `"downscaler/downtime-replicas"` annotation at the workload level, it is crucial that this annotation is included in both the ScaledObject and the corresponding Deployment or StatefulSet that it controls and the values of the annotation must match in both locations.
+Alternatively, it is possible to exclude the Deployment or StatefulSet from scaling by using the annotation `"downscaler/exclude"`, while keeping downscaling active only on the ScaledObject.

 **Important**: KubeDownscaler has an automatic mechanism that detects if the `"autoscaling.keda.sh/paused-replicas" ` annotation is already present on the ScaledObject.
 If that is the case, KubeDownscaler will overwrite it with the target value specified for downtime and, during uptime, will restore the original value.

-**Technical Detail**: During downscaling, KubeDownscaler will set the annotation `"downscaler/original-replicas"` to the value 2147483648, which is one unit higher than GoLang’s maximum integer value (2147483647).
-This value acts as a placeholder to indicate that the ScaledObject was active during uptime.
+**Technical Detail**: During downscaling, KubeDownscaler will set the annotation `"downscaler/original-replicas"` to -1, this value acts as a placeholder to indicate that the ScaledObject was active during uptime.

 ### Matching Labels Argument